 - All material must be submitted in English.

 - The submission must be readable and concise.

 - The majority of submissions are between 50-150 pages, excluding references – the appropriate length depends largely on the nature of the drug to be reviewed.

 - Information packages that are not completely legible will be rejected.

-- The NDSAC Secretariat will communicate with any applicant whose submission appears excessively long to discuss options.
+- The NDSAC Secretariat will communicate with any applicant whose submission appears excessively long in order to discuss options.